pinecone-io/pinecone-rust-client/README.md

 - You need [Docker Desktop](https://www.docker.com/products/docker-desktop/) in order to generate code using openapi.
 Look at `codegen/build-oas.sh` to see how this is used.
 - Install [homebrew](https://brew.sh/) if you haven't already
-- Instasll `brew install just`. just is a command line tool used to run commands defined inside the project `justfile`.
+- Install `brew install just`. just is a command line tool used to run commands defined inside the project `justfile`.
 You run commands by passing the command name, for example `just build-openapi`.

+Dependencies for generating code from OpenAPI and protobuf specifications:
+- Follow setup instructions for the `apis` repository
+- `brew install protobuf`
+- `cargo install protobuf-codegen` and add it to path: `PATH="$HOME/.cargo/bin:$PATH"`

 # Clone the repository